When “The House Stops Working”

 These HGTV shows do not discuss that if homeowners want to continue enjoying their fabulous new space when staging props leave the scene, they better reconsider the amount of stuff they keep and how they store everything in their house.
 That is what the organization is about.

 Staging does not seem to be compatible with everyday day-to-day living, though.
 So, unless we look past the design and pay attention to the home organization and available space, the shine of the big reveal will fade as soon as clutter returns.

 Staging is the true hero on these shows.
-But it is the organization that ultimately makes the magic remain once reality sets in and homeowners’ stuff makes its way back into the house.
+But the organization ultimately makes the magic remain once reality sets in and homeowners’ stuff makes its way back into the house.
 Clutter the area again, and nobody will care about or even notice the outstanding design that once took their breath away.

 For the homeowners to move back in and have this fantastic layout “work for them,” they need to flex those long-neglected organization muscles.
 Otherwise, the place will soon stop “working for them” again.